nomeata/ghcjs2gh-pages/README.md

     are bad tool, but to make this accessible to as many developers as possible.
 But ideally, it should not matter what happens on Travis.

-  * Why do I have to trigger the push manually?
+  * I have too many dependencies, and the build times out.

-    The initial bootstrapping takes a lot of time, and needs to be split into multiple stages to fit into Travis time constraints.
-If we would run these stages on every step, every build would be pretty slow – even if the stages don’t actually do anything, just installing the apt packages and loading the cache takes many minutes for each stage.

-    We avoid this by running these stages *only* when you determine that you need them.
+    If you trigger a build via the Travis web UI (top-right corner, “More Options” – “Trigger Build”), then travis will run an additional cache-warming stage where it will only build dependencies.
+This might help with the build.
+Let us know if this is still too slow, we have ideas.

   * What is this http://hackage-ghcjs-overlay.nomeata.de/ hackage source?

-    Some important GHCJS-related packages are not (yet) on hackage.
+    Some important GHCJS-related packages are not (yet) on hackage, including `reflex` and `reflex-dom`.
 Until that is the case, I uploaded them to an overlay repository.

   * Is the example program in this repository a good example of idiomatic `ghcjs-dom` use?